azharsquared/azharsquared/README.md

 - 👋 Hi, I’m @azharsquared , working as a dev.
-- 👀 I’m interested in anything technicahal :)
+- 👀 I’m interested in (almost) anything technical :).
-- 🌱 I’m currently working with java and react. in my freetime i also builds apps for myself :) .
+- 🌱 I’m currently working using java (spring) and js (react).i also builds apps for myself (in flutter) when im bored.

 <!---